 If you prefer salty over sweet, they also make yummy cheddar biscuits and cheese straws.

-Byrd’s has multiple different gift baskets and gift tins, too.
+Byrd’s has multiple varieties of gift baskets and gift tins, too.

 It’s the perfect place to pick up a mid-afternoon snack or grab some souvenirs to take back home.